MichaelsPlayground/TalkToYourCreditCardPart1/readme.md

 This app shows how to talk with a Credit Card and get information's like the Credit Card number, the card's expiration date and some other data.

-A general description can be found in an article series on medium.com:
+The description can be found in an article series on medium.com: https://medium.com/@androidcrypto/talk-to-your-credit-card-part-1-select-ppse-paypass-payment-system-environment-674bbc9745eb

 - general overview about the app
 - ask the card which applications are available on the card ("select PPSE")